 Spread hummus between slices of soft bread and cut into squares or small cubes, or place into a container and serve with whole grain crackers or sliced soft veggies like cucumbers or steamed carrots.
 We like Carrot Hummus and Creamy (Nut-Free) Hummus.

-Toddler Lunch Idea #3: Spinach and Cheese Pizza Rolls
+Preschool Lunch Idea #2: Spinach and Cheese Pizza Rolls

 Include some fruit, a simple dessert, and/or some cubed meat or beans to round out this easy pizza-inspired lunch.
 (You can pack it in a thermos—we LOVE this thermos—or cube it so it’s easy to eat chilled.
 These pizza rolls are soft on the inside, so they’re not too chewy even if chilled or at room temp.
 And change it up with pesto pizza rolls another week!